rombue/homepage/index.md

 As a collaborator on the project
-[Origins of Contemporary European Thought 1837–1938](./https://www.unige.ch/lettres/philo/recherche/inbegriff/ocet.html) at the University of Geneva, I am preparing a paper on the philosophy of arithmetic in the Brentanian tradition, especially in Stumpf, Ehrenfels and Husserl.
+[Origins of Contemporary European Thought 1837–1938](./https://www.unige.ch/lettres/philo/recherche/inbegriff/ocet.html) at the University of Geneva, I am preparing a paper on the philosophy of arithmetic in the Brentanian tradition, especially in Stumpf, Kerry and Husserl.

 Beyond this, I have worked extensively on metaphysical questions in ancient Greek and medieval Latin philosophy.
 I was a collaborator on the project